-While we know the Passion story, it is hard to tell it to others because of the deep emotions of suffering it evokes.
-Yet it is precisely this suffering for our salvation in love that God expects us to become part of.
-We are invited to join Christ into our lives in union with our own passion story.
+While we know the Passion story, it is hard to fully tell it to others because of the deep emotions of suffering it evokes.
+Yet it is precisely this suffering for our salvation; of Jesus in love, that God expects us to become part of.
+We are invited to embrace Christ, joining ourselves into union with our own passion story.
 If we place ourselves on the Cross with Jesus we become part of the glory, energized to proclaim what Jesus has done out of love as we participate in that love.

 Mark 14 New Revised Standard Version Catholic Edition (NRSVCE)

 The Plot to Kill Jesus